Read our access guide and ask any member of staff for further advice when you arrive.

 Visitors access the castle over a wooden-slatted bridge.

-The mobility vehicle will not be operating at this time, but two manual wheelchairs are available for use on a first-come, first-served basis.
+Two manual wheelchairs are available for use on a first-come, first-served basis.

 - Upon entering the castle, there is a set of adapted toilets to your left, and the ticket office to your right – both reached over an uneven cobbled surface.
 An audio guide is available to hire from the ticket office.
 It is free to blind and partially sighted visitors, or can be downloaded and played on your own device.
 The handsets operate by a push button system.